The Ladies of Missalonghi: Plot summary

 In the years before World War I in Byron, Australia, the males of the Hurlingford family hold all the power and money.
 Those Hurlingford women without a man due to spinsterhood or widowhood lead cramped lives of hard work and little money on scraps of land or in businesses that just barely support them.

-Thirty-something spinster Missy Wright leads a narrow existence on the wrong side of the tracks with her widowed mother Drusilla Hurlingford Wright and crippled aunt Octavia when Byron is consumed by two events, the upcoming wedding of Missy's beautiful cousin Alicia Marshall to William Hurlingford and the arrival of rough looking stranger named John Smith.
+Thirty-something spinster Missy Wright leads a narrow existence on the wrong side of the tracks with her widowed mother Drusilla Hurlingford Wright and crippled aunt Octavia when Byron is consumed by two events, the upcoming wedding of Missy's beautiful cousin Alicia Marshall to William Hurlingford, and the arrival of a rough looking stranger named John Smith.

-With limited funds and suffering bouts of ill health, Missy's only consolation are her trips to the lending library where her distant cousin Una Hurlingford works.
+With limited funds and suffering bouts of ill health, Missy's only consolation is her trips to the lending library where her distant cousin Una Hurlingford works.
 Una, a society beauty, has returned to Byron after a glamorous life in Sydney.
-Under Una's tutelage and bolstered by the romantic novels she sneaks home, Missy begins to dream of the world outside Byron and a better life for herself.
+Under Una's tutelage and encouraged by the romantic novels she sneaks home, Missy begins to dream of the world outside Byron and a better life for herself.

-Bolstered by a confrontation with her cousin Alicia and a trip to a Sydney doctor, Missy breaks free of her Byron shackles, finds financial independence for her older female Hurlingford relations and ends up the happy bride of the mystery man John Smith.
+Bolstered by a confrontation with her cousin Alicia and a trip to a Sydney doctor, Missy breaks free of her Byron shackles, finds financial independence for her older female Hurlingford relations, and ends up the happy bride of mysterious John Smith.